SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 - Using the `SELECT` list or `FIELDS` clause, you define the structure of the result set.
 - You can do this by specifying the columns to be read from the data source individually, or by specifying `*` to read all columns.
 - Syntax variants are possible.
 - Note that you can specify the addition `SINGLE` after `SELECT`.
 With `SINGLE`, it means the result set is a single row result set.
-Otherwise, it is a multirow result set.
+Otherwise, it is a multirow result set, or a `SELECT` loop is opened.
 An appropriate data object must be specified in the `INTO` clause.

 | Syntax   |      Notes      |
 |----------|-------------|